vuejs/v2.vuejs.org/src/v2/guide/render-function.md

 After adding `functional: true`, updating the render function of our anchored heading component would require adding the `context` argument, updating `this.$slots.default` to `context.children`, then updating `this.level` to `context.props.level`.

 Since functional components are just functions, they're much cheaper to render.
-However, the lack of a persistent instance means they won't show up in the [Vue devtools](https://github.com/vuejs/vue-devtools) component tree.

 They're also very useful as wrapper components.
 For example, when you need to: